-- 1. completion of 30 semester hours; - 2. an overall GPA of 2.50, and 2.50 for the last 24 semester hours; - 3. successful completion of the following courses with a grade of "C" or better: - IDS 1013, Rhetoric and Critical Thinking IDS 1113, Writing I IDS 1213, Writing II IDS 1223, Mathematics in the Modern World or their equivalents; - 4. completion of the Oral English Screening; - 5. recommendations by three faculty members and one public school teacher or administrator; - 6. satisfaction of the Admission Test requirement; and - 7. satisfaction of the English proficiency requirement.
+- 1. completion of 30 term hours; - 2. an overall GPA of 2.50, and 2.50 for the last 24 term hours; - 3. successful completion of the following courses with a grade of "C" or better: - IDS 1013, Rhetoric and Critical Thinking IDS 1113, Writing I - IDS 1213, Writing II IDS 1223, Mathematics in the Modern World or their equivalents; - 4. completion of the Oral English Screening; - 5. recommendations by three faculty members and one public school teacher or administrator; - 6. satisfaction of the Admission Test requirement (details listed in the Teacher Education Handbook); - 7. satisfaction of the English proficiency requirement (details listed in the Teacher Education Handbook).

-Requirements for the Professional Trimester (Student Teaching)
+Requirements for the Professional Term (Student Teaching)

-For student-teaching approval, an overall average GPA of 2.50 on coursework is required, with an average of 2.75 in the major area.
+For Student-Teaching approval, an overall average GPA of 2.50 on coursework is required, with an average of 2.75 in the major area.
 Other requirements are listed in the Teacher Education Handbook.